2xsaiko/JRAW-saidit/README.md

 Some references:
  - [reddit/reddit's 'API' wiki page](https://github.com/reddit/reddit/wiki/API): Quick overview of the API and its rules
  - [reddit/reddit's 'JSON' wiki page](https://github.com/reddit/reddit/wiki/JSON): Shows the data structure of the objects returned by the API
- - And of course, don't forget the [official reddit API documentation](https://www.reddit.com/dev/api/oauth)
+ - And of course, don't forget the [official saidit API documentation](https://www.saidit.net/dev/api/oauth)

 ####Want to contribute?
 Follow these steps: